irublev/pgmex-blog/_posts/2017/2017-10-18-performance-comparison-of-postgres-connectors-in-matlab-part-3.md

     [2]
 ```

-At that each element of the respective array is in its own cell.
+As a result each element of the respective array is in its own cell.
 It is necessary to note here that for NULL
 values the corresponding cells are empty.
 Another remarks is that if the array as whole (not some of its elements) is
 initially NULL, it is returned not as **org.postgresql.jdbc.PgArray** object, but as a string equal to the value
 of **NullStringRead** parameter (set via **setdbprefs**):